brbsix/debtool/README.md

     debtool --combo git mawk unar

-After you've made changes to the contents, you may rebuild the package. *NOTE: md5sums will be updated if necessary*
+After you've made changes to the contents, you may rebuild the package.
+As part of the (re)build process, md5sums will be updated (if necessary) and any uncompressed manpages will be gzip'd.
+If you need to do much more than that, you should probably be using debhelper anyways.

     debtool --build PACKAGEDIR